nro-bot/aprilhunt/index.md

 - What if I get stuck on a puzzle?

-Fill out the "contact us" form, we can give hints and/or check for mistakes on our end.
+Fill out the "contact us" form and select "hint request", we can give hints and/or check for mistakes on our end.

 ---